CallMeTerry-ZED/Sandbox/README.md

 ## "From Scratch"

 Planned features such as:
+- Third-person player controller
 - Lua scripting
 - Bullet3 physics
 - Custom networking
-- Custom animations
+- Custom animation system
-- 2.5D raycasting with planned full 3D rendering
+- Full 3D rendering with open-world support
-- Cross platfrom support
+- Cross-platform support
+- Editor tools for world building
 - And much more

 ## Building